wpeB.jpg (712 bytes)Who Are We?

 In September of 1992 the Chair of the U.S. House of Representatives Committee on Small Business held a “franchisee listen-in” to determine the issues and concerns of small business franchisees.
 (The Committee on Small Business had been holding hearings on franchising for close to two years at the time.)

 The leadership of several different franchisee associations traveled to Washington, DC to talk with the Congressman.
-Susan P. Kezios invited each of the franchisee leaders to a private luncheon and asked the group if they felt the time was right to form a trade association of franchisees and dealers.
+Susan P. Kezios (pictured above) invited each of the franchisee leaders to a private luncheon and asked the group if they felt the time was right to form a trade association of franchisees and dealers.

 The franchisees’ answer was a unanimous, “yes.”
 Susan promised the group that she would not make an announcement until 5,000 outlets were signed as members of the association.
 For the next 90 days, she traveled to talk with franchisee association leaders and their boards of directors to encourage their participation in the new association.